 Also, mortgage payment protection insurance can provide a monthly income to you while you are off work due to extended illness or similar.

-None of these are compulsory but your advisor would perhaps make recommendations based on your circumstances in this area to ensure you’re protected where it matters.
+None of these are compulsory but your adviser would perhaps make recommendations based on your circumstances in this area to ensure you’re protected where it matters.

 Richard: It depends on what you are looking to do.
 If you are a first time buyer, you might want to have an understanding of how the process works, what is involved, what are the costs, how much you can borrow etc.